txt/plm19/doc/week5.md

 (<- (child ?x ?y) (parent ?y ?x))
 ```

-Question: what are the predictes?
+Question: what are the predicates?

+Question: During recrusive unification (e.g. `parent` in `child` over to the real
+parent lists) we give the symbols in the recursive list new values.
+Why?

 Question: what bindings and "success flag" is returned by the following examples: